-The Guide Creation tool options ☆ include the following:
+The Guide Creation tool options ★ include the following:

 ☆ Guide Creation Tool Offset (m) The offset distance in meters from the edge that is clicked.You can enter a value to lock the offset.Preview the offset guide placement until the next click sets the guide.
 Force Planar Force the guide to be planar.
-Press (T) to turn force planar mode on and off.
+Press T to turn force planar mode on and off.
 See Force Planar.
-Delete All Guides Click to delete all guides.